 SEAL LIAISON/NIGHT SECURITY

-This big guy is arguably Sea Treks laziest staff member.
+This big guy is arguably Sea Trek’s laziest staff member.
 You can find him sleeping on the dock, taking dips to cool off, and sleeping some more.
 Oreo is also our seal liaison.
-He says “do as I say not as I do, please stay 100 ft from all my seal friends on the water.”
+He says, “Do as I say not as I do, please stay 100 feet from all my seal friends on the water.”

-Peter Donohue has been paddling seriously since 2003, and guiding and instructing since 2009.
+Peter has been paddling seriously since 2003, and guiding and instructing since 2009.
 He is certified by the ACA as a level 4 Open Water Sea Kayak instructor.
-He loves paddling in the rock gardens of the exposed coast, and is a member of the Neptune’s Rangers Ocean Whitewater Team (http://neptunesrangers.com/).
-He was the founder and editor of California Kayaker Magazine (calkayakermag.com).
-Originally from New York, he has an MBA and used to work in corporate international marketing, including having lived in Korea and Japan, but has since chosen the quieter life of a kayak professional.
+He loves paddling in the rock gardens of the exposed coast, and is a member of the Neptune’s Rangers Ocean Whitewater Team.
+He was the founder and editor of California Kayaker Magazine.
+Originally from New York, Peter has an MBA and worked in corporate international marketing, including having lived in Korea and Japan, but has since chosen the quieter life of a kayak professional.